vipinsahu/socialshare/README.md

 # Social Share

-**Requirements:** WEB page sharing in different platform like Facebook, Twitter, Instagram and WhatsApp.
+**Requirements:** WEB page sharing in different platform like Facebook, Twitter, WhatsApp and other social platforms.

 Here is my analysis and how we can use share feature on different platform.